hakobtp/home/spring/data-jpa/spring-data-jPA-projections.md

 ```

-and as usual writing unit test
+And as usual writing unit test.

 ```java